 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy

-Good thing we did.
+First you seed the pomegranate then put the ruby-red arils into the juicer.
+We got a cup of pomegranate juice before we decided to check on the filter.
 The filter was clogged.
 We had take it apart to clean it, and we still had a lot of pomegranate arils we wanted to make into juice.
-This was NOT going to work.
-Hubs and I were disappointed.

 Method 2: Juice a Pomegranate with a Ziploc Bag

 Okay, it’s a crude method, but this simple project soon became a real scientific experiment.
-Hubs poured about half a cup of pomegranate arils into a gallon-sized Ziploc bag, sealed it and squeezed.
+We poured about half a cup of pomegranate arils into a gallon-sized Ziploc bag, sealed it and squeezed.
 We did get juice, but we couldn’t get all of the juice.

 How were we going to juice these pomegranates?